Linked data research in adult social care

 - outcomes for people accessing care and support like their physical or mental health and well-being.

-We’re bringing together a range of stakeholders including organisations that routinely collect data, people with lived experience of care and support, social care practitioners, third sector partners, researchers and policy makers.
+We brought together a range of stakeholders including organisations that routinely collect data, people with lived experience of care and support, social care practitioners, third sector partners, researchers and policy makers.

-Who is helping us carry out this work?
+Who helped us carry out this work?

-We’ve set up a working group to explore how we can use linked data research to answer questions about what adult social care people in Wales need.
+We set up a working group to explore how we can use linked data research to answer questions about what adult social care people in Wales need.

 The outcomes: the 'top 10'